-The heart continuously pumps blood to our organs and beats over 100,000 times per day and produces enough energy to drive a truck for 20 miles.
+The heart continuously pumps blood to our organs and beats over 100,000 times per day, and produces enough energy to drive a truck for 20 miles.
 Exercise, eating healthy, and other positive life choices (such as not smoking) affect the way our heart functions.

-And unfortunately, cocaine is bad for the heart.
+Cocaine is bad for the heart.
 Whether a person habitually uses cocaine and has a history of heart disease or is relatively young and is trying cocaine for the first time, anyone abusing cocaine may still suffer from a heart attack even after using cocaine once.

 - Shortened breath